1 - Extend the Kubernetes API with CustomResourceDefinitions

 • The path to the schema node being validated by a transition rule must resolve to a node that is comparable between the old object and the new object.
 For example, list items and their descendants (spec.foo[10].bar) can't necessarily be correlated between an existing object and a later update to the same object.

-Errors will be generated on CRD writes if a schema node contains a transition rule that can never be applied, e.g. "path: update rule rule cannot be set on schema because the schema or its parent schema is not mergeable".
+Errors will be generated on CRD writes if a schema node contains a transition rule that can never be applied, e.g. "oldSelf cannot be used on the uncorrelatable portion of the schema within path".

 Transition rules are only allowed on correlatable portions of a schema.
 A portion of the schema is correlatable if all array parent schemas are of type x-kubernetes-list-type=map; any setor atomicarray parent schemas make it impossible to unambiguously correlate a self with oldSelf.